Know What to Expect by Examining Our Sample Report

 MAJESKE HOME INSPECTION SERVICES INSPECTION AGREEMENT

-THIS AGREEMENT is between of Majeske Home Inspection Services (hereinafter (INSPECTOR) and the undersigned (CLIENT), collectively referred to herein as "the parties".
+THIS AGREEMENT is between Majeske Home Inspection Services (hereinafter "INSPECTOR") and the undersigned ("CLIENT"), collectively referred to herein as "the Parties."
 The Parties understand and voluntarily agree as follows: